zhouchw5/test.github.io/README.md

 ## Mathematics and Computing

 ### Linear Algebra
 I tend to understand the product among matrixes or between a matrix and a vector with eigen-equations.
+This is also the way that helps me to figure the diagonalization of matrixes in another perspective.

 ## Musotrees
 This email may be another useless attempt to track my dreamed characters.